 Reflection on Matthew 18:21-35 ~

 Not so long ago, I knew I had to fall down to my knees more often, forgive where forgiveness seemed unworthy, and embrace when the battle inside said not to.
-As I began to do so in faith, I have encountered the heart of Jesus, a heart the color of love.
+In trusting faith, as I began to do so, I have encountered the heart of Jesus, a heart the color of love.
 In these brief moments, I have been softened by grace to receive the kind of love, peace, and joy that last for eternity.
 To know true forgiveness, I must allow the confrontations of my own will to be superseded by eternity’s light in the darkness.

 Matthew 18 New Revised Standard Version Catholic Edition (NRSVCE)

 21 Then Peter came and said to him, “Lord, if another member of the church sins against me, how often should I forgive?
 As many as seven times?”
 22 Jesus said to him, “Not seven times, but, I tell you, seventy-seven times.